solsticelinux/solstice-os/CONTRIBUTING.md

 that's it. build cool overlays, contribute when you feel like it, hang out in the community. we're all learning together.

 ## shoutouts

-- **claude** — helped design the whole community overlay system so it actually works
 - **NEOAPPS** — early collaborator, distro developer, helping with package manager architecture
 - **linux from scratch** — the inspiration for how we approach bootstrapping